Datapoint 3300: Hardware

-Like most terminals designed up until the mid-1970s, the Datapoint 3300 was implementated using TTL logic in a typical mix of small-scale and medium-scale integrated circuits, i.e. in a very similar way to how many mini-computers of the 1970/80s (such as the Digital VAX-11) were built.
+Like most terminals designed up until the mid-1970s, the Datapoint 3300 was implemented using TTL logic in a typical mix of small-scale and medium-scale integrated circuits, i.e. in a very similar way to how many minicomputers of the 1970/80s (such as the Digital VAX-11) were built.
 Later terminals (such as the VT100) typically used a microprocessor to implement large parts of the user interface and general logic.

 At the time of its introduction, RAM was expensive (it would not be until 1970 that Intel released the 1103, the first DRAM semiconductor memory chip making RAM affordable).
-Thus, the terminal stored its display of 25 rows of 72 columns of upper-case characters using fifty-four 200-bit shift registers, arranged in six tracks of nine packs each, providing storage for 1800 6-bit characters.
+Thus, the terminal stored its display of 25 rows of 72 columns of upper-case characters using fifty-four 200-bit shift registers, arranged in six tracks of nine packs each, providing shift register memory for 1800 6-bit characters.
 The shift-register design meant that scrolling the terminal display could be accomplished by simply pausing the display output to skip one line of characters.